-The Royal Artillery Barracks built in 1792, at Woolwich are Grade II Listed and were the former home of the Royal Artillery.
-Famous for having the longest continuous façade in the UK at 340 yards long, the refurbishment was part of a wider strategic approach to the Woolwich Barracks and the military estate in the London area to improve living accommodation across the military establishment to ensure high quality living and working environments.
+The Grade II Listed Royal Artillery Barracks at Woolwich were the former home of the Royal Artillery.
+Built in 1792, they are famous for having the longest continuous façade in the UK at 340 yards long.
+The refurbishment was part of a wider strategic approach to the Woolwich Barracks and the military estate in the London area, to improve living accommodation across the military establishment, and ensure high quality living and working environments.

 Through regular stakeholder engagement with the MOD, Defence Estates, English Heritage and regimental representatives, HLM were able to deliver a project that upheld the legacy of the army in Woolwich for years to come.

-Stakeholder engagement was sought from the outset and was a crucial component of the development of Woolwich Barracks.
-As a result, regular meetings were held with the MOD, Defence Estates, English Heritage and regimental representatives which explored risks and potential problems that may arise on a live site and worked to ensure that all works were coordinated.
-Construction work had to work around ceremonial duties therefore it was essential that a detailed phasing plan was agreed with the different stakeholders
+Stakeholder engagement was sought from the outset, and was a crucial component of the development of Woolwich Barracks.
+As a result, regular meetings were held with the MOD, Defence Estates, English Heritage and regimental representatives, which explored risks and potential problems that may arise on a live site and worked to ensure that all works were coordinated.
+Construction work had to work around ceremonial duties, and it was therefore essential that a detailed phasing plan was agreed with the different stakeholders.

 A feasibility study was conducted to assess the programme, which could be included within the existing artillery barracks with a number of option appraisals put forward.
 A key consideration of the feasibility study was to establish a dialogue with English Heritage at an early stage.
-The reasoning for this was twofold.
-One, was to use the consultations as support for the planning application and two, it was a way to manage the rich heritage of the estate as the work carried out at Woolwich Barracks will uphold the legacy of the army in Woolwich for years to come.
+The reasoning for this was twofold; firstly, to make use of the consultations as support for the planning application and secondly, to manage the rich heritage of the estate, as the work carried out at the barracks will uphold the legacy of the army in Woolwich for years to come.

-The proposed scheme has therefore taken into account the advice given and incorporated recommended best practice within the existing operational and site constraints, particularly within the context of Grade II Listed Building, where reasonable.
-An access log book was prepared for the site and is established to continuously monitor the design and in the future to obtain ongoing feedback from users, visitors etc in the form of informal discussions and a questionnaire.
+The proposed scheme has therefore taken into account the advice given, and incorporated recommended best practice within the existing operational and site constraints, particularly within the context of Grade II Listed Building, where reasonable.
+An access log book was prepared for the site, and is established to continuously monitor the design and in the future to obtain ongoing feedback from users and visitors, in the form of informal discussions and a questionnaire.